 What happens green-side is what really counts this week.
 It is all about getting the ball close to target and converting.
 At a resort level scoring event, excellent scrambling to keep bogeys off the card can’t be overlooked.

-Last year’s winner, Justin Thomas, emerged victorious shooting -22 (270) for the week, three strokes clear of his nearest rival Hideki Matsuyama.
-It was one of five victories last season for the 24 year old Kentuckian.
+In 2017, Justin Thomas, emerged victorious shooting -22 (270) for the week, three strokes clear of his nearest rival Hideki Matsuyama.
+It was one of five victories that season for the Kentuckian.
 Thomas finished the week first in Strokes Gained Tee-To-Green gaining 8.265 strokes on the field average.
 His strong play from the tee and on approach was duly complimented by his putting, finishing the week 4th in Strokes Gained Putting.
 Thomas ranked 3rd for Driving Distance, T17 for Driving Accuracy and 2nd in GIR.

 In 2016 Jordan Spieth, captured his seventh PGA Tour title at the Tournament of Champions with a golfing master class.
 He won by an impressive eight strokes finishing on a score of -30(262).
 His excellent approach play and short game laid the foundation for his victory.
 He gained an impressive 1.9 strokes per round from putting which accounted for 45 percent of his total gain.
 The Texan ranked T17 for Driving Distance, T12 for Driving Accuracy, T11 in GIR and 1st for Strokes Gained Putting.
 He also finished the week 3rd for both Proximity to the Hole and Scrambling.